Piracy in the Caribbean: Caribbean piracy in the 21st century

 Piracy in the Caribbean is still present today, largely confined to small-scale pirating operations in the waters off of Venezuela, Trinidad, Guyana, and Suriname.
 These pirates are often fishermen who have resorted to piracy due to economic crisis or turf wars between groups of fishers.

 Much of the modern-day piracy in the southern Caribbean is a result of the economic upheaval in Venezuela.
 Venezuelan fishermen, who previously made a living off of catching tuna, shrimp, crab, and octopus, have lost this means of money due to the economic crisis, and are forced to resort to piracy on fishermen off the coasts of Guyana and Trinidad, robbing them and holding them for ransom.

 Another major source of modern Caribbean piracy stems from turf wars between rival groups of fishermen from Guyana and Suriname.
 In April 2018, Guyanese nationals Chris Parsram, Rameshwar Roopnarine, Madre Kishore, David Williams, Ramdeo Persaud, Ray Torres, and Ganesh Beeharry were all arrested in Suriname and sentenced to 35 years in prison, for an attack on 20 Surinamese and Guyanese fishermen in which they were thrown overboard; only four made it to shore, with the rest being thrown into the water and presumed either dead or missing.
 The attack was believed to be in retaliation for the shooting death of their leader a few weeks prior.

+On April 4, 2024, the Panama-flagged MSC Magalie was attacked in the Caribbean by two Haitian gangs: 5 Seconds and Taliban (unrelated to the Afghan Taliban).
+The Magalie was captured by the armed gangs in the Varreux fuel terminal at Port-Au-Prince.
+All aboard were taken hostage, and a sixth of the cargo, consisting entirely of rice (the primary staple food of Haiti), was stolen.
+On April 7, the Haitian National Police stormed the seized freighter and engaged in a five-hour gun battle with the gangs, in which two police officers were injured and several of the two gang's members turned pirate were killed.
+The ship, owned by U.S. shipping company Claude and Magalie, was recovered by the Haitian police force.
+The fate of the crew and any other seafarers aboard the Magalie, who were all taken hostage, remained unknown.